RBerry21/CloudWaggly/README.md

 # SQL Database
 The SQL Database was created using the Azure platform.
+To do this find the "Create Resource" link, followed by SQL Database.
+Create a new SQL database server using SQL Authentication.

+Set Service and Compute tier to  basic and serverless

+Make sure 'Add current IP address and "allow Azure serviers and resources to access this server settings in the networking tab are set to yes.

+Once the SQL database is live, open the 'Query editor' and sign in.
+Add the following script to create the tables required for the prototype.

+Also, whilst in the database navigate to settings - > Connection strings and copy the conenction string called 'ADO.NET (SQL Authentication' Paste this in to word, and replace the {your_password} with the password used to access the database.
+Keep this to conenct to the database later.

 # Functions
 The functions were created in Visual Studio.